Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_dictionary.md

     ```

 ## Access Items
-You can access the items of a dictionary by referring to its key name, inside square brackets:
+You can access the items of a dictionary by referring to its key name, inside square brackets.

 **Code Example**
     ```jac linenums="1"
     --8<-- "examples/learning_section/jac_dictionary.jac:24:27"
     ```

-There is also a method called get() that will give you the same result:
+There is also a method called get() that will give you the same result.

 **Code Example**
     ```jac linenums="1"